silentgameplays/American-McGee-s-Alice-Windows-10-Fix-Origin/README.md

-# American-Mcgee-s-Alice-1-fix-for-Windows-10-Origin-version
-American Mcgee's Alice 1 fix for Windows 10 Origin version Reviving another classic game:
+American McGee's Alice fix for Windows 10 for Origin

+Reviving another classic game:
-Here is to get that American Mcgee's Alice Classic from 2000 working with the offical version of Alice:Madness Returns 2011 from Origin
+Here is how to get that American McGee's Alice Classic from 2000 working with the official version of Alice:Madness Returns 2011 from Origin

-1) You need to buy the copy of the original 2011 game Alice: Madness Returns from Origin or Redeem your Steam Key in the Origin client (Steam version does not work)
+1.You need to buy the copy of the original 2011 game Alice: Madness Returns from Origin or Redeem your Steam Key in the Origin client  (Steam version does not work and is not supported anymore)

-2) Donwload and install Alice:Madness Returns from Origin
+2.Download and install Alice:Madness Returns from Origin

-3) Run the game at least once
+3.Run the game at least once

-4) Download Alice 1 from this link https://drive.google.com/drive/folders/1P54riPxUKFMFYR8ifhoK30xx89nSzfRK?usp=sharing
+4.Download Alice 1 from this link https://drive.google.com/drive/folders/1P54riPxUKFMFYR8ifhoK30xx89nSzfRK?usp=sharing

-5) Go to C:\Users\Administrator\Documents\My Games\Alice Madness Returns\AliceGame\Config
+5.Go to C:\Users\Administrator\Documents\My Games\Alice Madness Returns\AliceGame\Config

-6) Look for AliceEngine.ini file
+6.Look for AliceEngine.ini file

-7) Edit it with notepad
+7.Edit it with notepad

-8) Change this line GIsSpecialPCEdition=FALSE to GIsSpecialPCEdition=TRUE
+* Change this line GIsSpecialPCEdition=FALSE to GIsSpecialPCEdition=TRUE

-9) Copy the Alice 1 folder into C:\Program Files (x86)\Origin Games\Alice Madness Returns\Game
+8.Copy the Alice 1 folder into C:\Program Files (x86)\Origin Games\Alice Madness Returns\Game

-10) Launch Alice:Madness Returns again
+9.Launch Alice:Madness Returns again

-11) Select option to play American Mcgee's Alice
+10.Select option to play American McGee's Alice

-12) That's it,enjoy the classic!
+That's it,enjoy the classic!

-Cheers,
-gimalaji_blake
+Cheers, gimalaji_blake